apigee/api-platform-samples/learn-edge/response-cache-1/README.md

 # Enhance performance with response caching

-**Response caching** is a popular feature in Edge that **speeds up your proxy performance**.
+In this Learn Edge example, we introduce **response chaching** a popular feature in Edge that **speeds up a proxy's performance**.
 The Response Cache policy caches responses from the backend target.
 When Edge can pull a response from the cache, it circumvents the target entirely, greatly speeding up the overall response time.
 Naturally, Edge has a Response Cache policy that makes adding this feature easy to employ.

 ### Prerequisites